Vietnam work permit for foreigners: Step-by-step guide

 To avoid these serious consequences, both employers and foreign workers should follow Vietnam’s work permit requirements carefully.

 When does your Vietnam work permit become invalid?
-8 key situations

-2. The labor contract ends
+2. Employment contract ends

-8. The authorities take back the work permit
+8. Authorities revoke the work permit

 FAQs about Vietnam work permits